hbredin/Evaluation2015/README.md

-# Evaluation

-WORK IN PROGRESS - WORK IN PROGRESS - WORK IN PROGRESS - WORK IN PROGRESS

-This repository provides the definition of the official evaluation metric of the "Person Discovery" MediaEval task, along with tools to compute this metric.

-## Evaluation metric
+## Evidence-weighted Mean Average Precision

-The official metric for the MediaEval "Person Discovery" task is the [Evidence-weighted Mean Average Precision](https://github.com/MediaevalPersonDiscoveryTask/evaluation/wiki/Evaluation-metric) (EwMAP).
+The official evaluation metric is the Evidence-weighted Mean Average Precision (or EwMAP).
+A detailed description can be found in the [wiki](https://github.com/MediaevalPersonDiscoveryTask/evaluation/wiki/Evaluation-metric) of this repository.

-## Evaluation tools
+### Evaluation tools

 We provide a Python implementation of EwMAP.
 This implementation will be the one used for ranking submissions.

-### Installation
+#### Installation

 ```bash
 git clone https://github.com/MediaevalPersonDiscoveryTask/evaluation.git